 - Front and rear leash attachment points.

-This harness is designed to be versatile enough for everyday use, allowing you to keep your bulldog restrained both on walks and in the car.
+The Kurgo harness is designed to be versatile enough for everyday use, allowing you to keep your English Bulldog restrained both on walks and in the car.
 The harness features five adjustable points to give you a completely custom fit.
-Weinerlock plastic quick-release buckles make it easy to take the vest on and off, even when your bulldog isn’t in the mood to cooperate.
+Weinerlock plastic quick-release buckles make it easy to take the vest on and off, even when your pup isn’t in the mood to cooperate.

 We love that this has a front and back leash attachment point.
 It also has a 10-inch doggie seatbelt for car trips.
 It’s fully adjustable, making it easy to put on and take off.
 This harness comes with a Kurgo lifetime warranty against manufacturer defects.
 If your harness breaks or falls apart, it may be covered under warranty, saving you money on replacement models.